openforis/sepal-doc/docs/source/modules/dwn/gwb.rst

     example_bin_map.tif,428490.00,42.860572,2850,214811,150.34737,311712,221292.76,51.644789,48.355211

-Simplified Pattern Analysis (SPA)
+Simplified pattern analysis (SPA)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This module will conduct the **Simplified Pattern Analysis**, which shapes and conducts a segmentation of foreground patches into two, three, five, or six feature classes.
+This module will conduct the **Simplified pattern analysis**, which shapes and conducts a segmentation of foreground patches into two, three, five, or six feature classes.

 The results are spatially explicit maps and tabular summary statistics.